Brie Franklin, Executive Director

 Rosa joined CCASA in June 2014.
 Having been born and raised in Denver, she has worked and volunteered for several community based organizations in the area.
 After acquiring her degree in Video Production from The Art Institute of Colorado, Rosa produced and collaborated on several videos and publications regarding public health issues, primarily those of under-served populations.
 She is also an alumni of the FOX Broadcasting Diversity Development American Indian Summer Institute.
 Prior to joining CCASA, Rosa spent three years working with Jefferson County Public Health as a Health Disparities Community Outreach Specialist, helping to raise awareness and garner public support for local ordinances.
 In her free time Rosa enjoys raising her three daughters, their three-legged cat, a chi’poodle, and of course her fiancé.

 Agueda joined CCASA in July 2015.
 She has worked in the field to end sexual violence since 2006, when she began volunteering on the hotline at Moving to End Sexual Assault (MESA) in Boulder County.
 From 2007-2015, she worked in a paid staff position at MESA providing direct client services to survivors of sexual violence through case management and advocacy; managing their 24-hour English and Spanish crisis line; coordinating, training, and supervising advocates; providing community outreach and education to the Latino/Hispanic community; and collaborating with other community services providers through the local sexual assault response team and other efforts.
 Agueda’s experience also includes working for the Women, Infant and Children program in Denver.
-She received a B.S. in Health Care Management and Nutrition from Metropolitan State College of Denver and is currently completing a Master’s of Public Administration with a concentration in Gender-Based Violence at the University of Colorado-Denver.
+She received a B.S. in Health Care Management and Nutrition from Metropolitan State College of Denver and a Master’s of Public Administration with a concentration in Gender-Based Violence from the University of Colorado-Denver.